Can I Smoke in Yellowstone?

-Permitted: Smoking inside vehicles, on sidewalks, in gravel or paved parking areas, in developed campgrounds, immediately adjacent to backcountry fire rings, and in designated smoking areas inside buildings.
+Permitted: Smoking inside vehicles, on sidewalks, in gravel or paved parking areas, in developed campgrounds and immediately adjacent to backcountry fire rings.

-Strictly Forbidden: Smoking in all public areas, visitor centers, and ranger stations.
+Strictly Forbidden: Smoking within 25 feet of entrances to all public buildings, visitor centers, and ranger stations.
 In addition, smoking is not allowed on trails and in thermal areas.